Supporting diabetes self-management

 Health coaching is an evidenced-based strategy that can increase the efficiency of health care providers to manage chronic conditions.
-The certificate program will focus on the implementation of health coaching approaches and skills in primary care, community health centre, or specialized clinics, to support at-risk ‘pre-diabetes’ population and people living with type 2 diabetes mellitus (T2DM).
+The certificate program will focus on the implementation of health coaching approaches and skills in primary care, community health centre, or specialized clinics, to support at-risk ‘pre-diabetes’ population and people living with type 1 or type 2 diabetes mellitus (T2DM).

 Throughout the course, participants will explore case studies using the diabetes coaching model.
 The course is designed for working professionals, using convenient online learning modules and a live classroom session featuring practice simulations with real patient actors.

 - This certificate program will help you to implement your knowledge as Certified Diabetes Educators (CDE) or equivalent to support diabetes self-management